TranslatorSRI/Plater/README.md

 ## About

 Suppose you have constructed a biolink-compliant knowledge graph, and want to deploy it as a TRAPI endpoint with limited fuss.
-Plater is a web server that automatically exposes a Neo4j instance through [TRAPI](https://github.com/NCATSTranslator/ReasonerAPI) compliant endpoints.
+Plater is a web server that automatically exposes a Neo4j or Memgraph instance through [TRAPI](https://github.com/NCATSTranslator/ReasonerAPI) compliant endpoints.
 Plater brings several tools together in a web server to achieve this.
-It Uses [Reasoner Pydantic models](https://github.com/TranslatorSRI/reasoner-pydantic) for frontend validation and [Reasoner transpiler](https://github.com/ranking-agent/reasoner-transpiler) for transforming TRAPI to and from cypher and querying the Neo4j backend.
-The Neo4j database can be populated by using [KGX](https://github.com/biolink/kgx) upload, which is able to consume numerous graph input formats.
-By pointing Plater to Neo4j we can easily stand up a Knowledge Provider that provides the “lookup” operation and meta_knowledge_graph, as well as providing a platform to distribute common code implementing future operations across any endpoint built using Plater.
-In addition, with some configuration (x-trapi parameters etc...) options we can easily register our new instance to [Smart api](https://smart-api.info/).
+It Uses [Reasoner Pydantic models](https://github.com/TranslatorSRI/reasoner-pydantic) for frontend validation and [Reasoner transpiler](https://github.com/ranking-agent/reasoner-transpiler) for transforming TRAPI to and from cypher and querying the Neo4j or Memgraph backend.
+The Neo4j or Memgraph database can be populated by using [KGX](https://github.com/biolink/kgx) upload, which is able to consume numerous graph input formats.
+By pointing Plater to Neo4j or Memgraph we can easily stand up a Knowledge Provider that provides the “lookup” operation and meta_knowledge_graph, as well as providing a platform to distribute common code implementing future operations across any endpoint built using Plater.
+In addition, with some configuration
+(x-trapi parameters etc...) options we can easily register our new instance to [Smart api](https://smart-api.info/).

 Another tool that comes in handy with Plater is [Automat](https://github.com/RENCI-AUTOMAT/Automat-server), which helps expose multiple Plater servers at a single public url and proxies queries towards them.
 [Here](https://automat.renci.org) is an example of running Automat instance.